RVing is Safer, Better, with Smartphones

 5. Use smartphones to assist in backing & parking

-The final way RVers can utilize the functionality of their phone is to use them almost like a two-way radio, but this is contingent on having two smartphones available.
-If the campers have two phones, one person can scout a campground from the toad (or on foot) and report back to the person standing by with the RV.
+You can also use smartphones like a two-way radio.
+This is contingent on having two smartphones available.
+If the campers have two phones, one person can scout a campground from the toad (or on foot).
+The other can report back to the person standing by with the RV.

-Then when a suitable site is found, the person in the RV can join the scout, and by having the phones in hands-free speaker mode, the scout (spotter) can assist the driver with the backing or parking of the RV.
-It’s easier to back an RV into a campsite with a second person watching for obstacles, overhanging branches, and to make sure the rig is positioned in the campsite correctly.
+Then when a suitable site is found, the person in the RV can join the scout.
+By having the phones in hands-free speaker mode, the scout (spotter) can assist the driver with the backing or parking of the RV.
+It’s easier to back an RV into a campsite with a second person watching.
+Obstacles, overhanging branches, and positioning are more easily explained.

 You can also use an old smartphone as an RV security camera, as RV With Tito demonstrates in this video:

 Smartphones are here to stay, and they have significantly changed the way we do almost everything.
-For RVers, they have made some difficult things easier, and are especially useful for electronic storage, research, planning, and safer navigation.
+For RVers, they have made some difficult things easier.
+Smartphones are especially useful for electronic storage, research, planning, and safer navigation.
 Utilizing the RV LIFE App is the first step in amplifying the usefulness of these essential tools.
 Learn more about RV LIFE Pro here.